CTS-NL/CTS-NL.github.io/pages/code-of-conduct.md

 ## Need Help?

 Contact a member of the executive or organizer of any event.
 In Slack, the executive can be identified by the crown next to their names.
-The executive can also be reached by email at computer.tech.society.nl@gmail.com.
+The executive can also be reached by email at contact@ctsnl.ca.

 ## Purpose